The Delaware Constitution

 Number Seven, at Large.
 The sixth, seventh, eighth, ninth and tenth Representative Districts.

-The first Senators elected from the Sixth Senatorial Districts of Kent and Sussex Counties shall serve for a two year term only, thereafter their successors shall serve for a full four year term.
+The first Senators elected from the Sixth Senatorial Districts of Kent and Sussex Counties shall serve for a 2 year term only, thereafter their successors shall serve for a full 4 year term.

 All territory which shall hereafter be added to and included within the City of Wilmington shall become part of the Representative Districts in New Castle County, as follows:

-All lying east of a straight line including the central line of Market street, below Eighth street, as the said two streets now exist, and south of a straight line including the central line of Eighth street, as the same now exists, shall become part of Representative District number one.
+All lying east of a straight line including the central line of Market street, below Eighth street, as the streets now exist, and south of a straight line including the central line of Eighth street, as the same now exists, shall become part of Representative District Number One.

-All lying north of a straight line including the central line of Eighth street, as the same now exists, extending from the northeasterly side of Brandywine Creek to the Delaware River, or north of the Brandywine Creek, westerly from the point of intersection of the said straight line with the northeasterly side of the said Creek, shall become part of Representative District number two.
+All lying north of a straight line including the central line of Eighth street, as the same now exists, extending from the northeasterly side of Brandywine Creek to the Delaware River, or north of the Brandywine Creek, westerly from the point of intersection of the straight line with the northeasterly side of the Creek, shall become part of Representative District Number Two.

 All territory which shall hereafter be added to and included within the City of Wilmington shall become part of the Senatorial Districts in New Castle County as follows:

-After each official federal decennial census the new Representative Districts created pursuant to this Section shall be abolished and the Representative Districts set forth in Section 2 of this Article shall again be re-divided as set forth herein.
+After each official federal decennial census the new Representative Districts created under this Section shall be abolished and the Representative Districts set forth in Section 2 of this Article shall again be re-divided as set forth herein.

-(a) No person shall be a Senator who shall not have attained the age of twenty-seven years and have been a citizen and inhabitant of the State three years next preceding the day of his or her election and the last year of that term an inhabitant of the Senatorial District in which he or she shall be chosen, unless he or she shall have been absent on the public business of the United States or of this State.
-No person shall be a Representative who shall not have attained the age of twenty-four years, and have been a citizen and inhabitant of the State three years next preceding the day of his or her election, and the last year of that term an inhabitant of the Representative District in which he or she shall be chosen, unless he or she shall have been absent on the public business of the United States or of this State.
+(a) No person shall be a Senator who shall not have attained the age of 27 years and have been a citizen and inhabitant of this State 3 years next preceding the day of the person’s election and the last year of that term an inhabitant of the Senatorial District in which the person shall be chosen, unless absent on the public business of the United States or of this State.
+No person shall be a Representative who shall not have attained the age of 24 years, and have been a citizen and inhabitant of this State 3 years next preceding the day of the person’s election, and the last year of that term an inhabitant of the Representative District in which the person shall be chosen, unless absent on the public business of the United States or of this State.

 (b) A Senator shall continuously reside in the Senatorial District in which the Senator was chosen during the Senator’s term of office.
 A Representative shall continuously reside in the Representative District in which the Representative was chosen during the Representative’s term of office.
 A Senator or Representative who does not continuously reside in the District in which the Senator or Representative was chosen is deemed to have resigned the office.